 The Thief’s Mentality

-In the course of writing on such a topic, something falls out of all the hard work.
+In the course of writing on such a topic, something substantial falls out of the hard work.
 I don’t remember the aim of this piece in its original incarnation, but it is decidedly different now.
 One thought leads to another thought, based in part on research, writing, and editing, until a selection of blocks comes together and completes a thought.
 Coupled with these moments are those that occurred away from the keyboard.
-I call it the half-song theory (trademark pending).
+I call these moments the half-song theory (trademark pending).
 If I click stop on a song, halfway through, I’ll spend the rest of that night, completing that song.
-If there is a disease that lists “has a song in their head 24-7” as one of its symptoms, I have that disease.
+If there is a disease that lists “has a song in their head 24-7” as one of its symptoms, I have this disease.
 As I redirected that portion of my mind that obsesses over music, into my writing, I would complete whatever thought I had for the rest of the day, and it was often a spur of the moment, incomplete thoughts I had that I would spend the rest of the day completing.
 For any writer contemplating this, I would suggest that the writer avoid listening to music while mowing, doing chores, and trying to sleep.
 As the 80’s song suggests, “Free your mind, and the rest will follow.”
-I highly recommend insomnia.
-If a writer hasn’t tried it, as a creative pursuit, I cannot begin to touch how many blocks of information I’ve created while staring at the ceiling in an otherwise hopeless search for sleep.
+I also highly recommend insomnia.
+If a writer hasn’t tried it, as a creative pursuit, I cannot calculate the number of blocks of information I’ve created while staring at the ceiling in an otherwise hopeless search for sleep.
 I’ve gathered some blocks together in this teary-eyed state, and I’ve substantiated others.
 If a spell of insomnia hits, don’t turn the iPad on, don’t turn the radio on, just lay there staring at the ceiling.
 I know that’s hard, seeing as how many of these things provide a cure to the cluttered mind that can induce insomnia, but it can produce some surprising results for the soul that perseveres through it.

 I have toyed with this idea that thieves have distinct mentality that they employ in life for as long as I can remember.
 The embryonic period occurred shortly before I became an adult when I spotted a mower in a friend’s garage.
 This nondescript mower would not have captured my attention were it not for the top of the line chain lock my friend used to lock it up.
 This POS mower might have fetched ten dollars from a pawnshop.
 I doubt that a POS pawnshop would’ve even taken this POS lawn mower, but to illustrate the point, let’s say they would’ve paid him ten dollars for it.
 The mower ran, but other than that, it had no discernible qualities.
 I estimated that this expensive, top of the line chain lock must have cost my friend thirty to forty dollars.
 My friend was a smart guy, and I have to assume he knew this mower had no value.
 Yet, he assumed that if he didn’t do his due diligence to secure this item, people from all over the county would attempt to steal this POS mower.
 He probably figured that he would steal an unlocked mower, so why wouldn’t anyone else?
 It was his mentality, the thief’s mentality.